tixie2027/The-Nature-Conservancy/README.md

-This project was a collaboration between students from Harvey Mudd College's chapter of [Code the Change](https://codethechange.cs.hmc.edu/) and scientists from The Nature Conservancy.
+This project was a collaboration between students from Harvey Mudd College's chapter of [Code the Change (CTC)](https://codethechange.cs.hmc.edu/) and scientists from The Nature Conservancy (TNC).